oussama-aalili/todo-app/README.md

 Angular: TypeScript-based framework for building web applications.

 **Backend**
-Java 17: Modern Java features and improvements.
+Java 21: Modern Java features and improvements.
 Spring Boot 3: Framework for building Java applications.
 Lombok: Simplify Java code with annotations.
 Log4j: Logging library for Java.
-Langchain4j: Integrate AI and LLM-powered applications with Spring Boot.
+Spring AI: Integrate AI and LLM-powered applications with Spring Boot.
-Kafka: Distributed event streaming platform.
 REST: Traditional API design.
 Postman: Tool for creating, testing, and documenting APIs.
-SOAP: Protocol for exchanging structured information.
-Microservices: Architectural style for developing applications.
-Event-driven architecture: Design pattern for building scalable systems.

-**Database**
-PostgreSQL: A robust relational database.
-MongoDB (NoSQL Database) : A flexible, non-relational database.

-**DevOps**
-Docker: Containerize the application for consistent environments.
-Kubernetes: Orchestrate container deployment.
-CI/CD: Continuous Integration and Continuous Deployment pipelines.

 **Contributing**
 Feel free to response and review this repository.
 Any contributions or feedback is more than welcome